 It treats the excess melanin in the deeper and outer layers of the skin with a 1064 nm Nd: YAG laser that has a pulse length of 650 microseconds.
 It does not overheat the skin, and it decreases the irritation and new spots post-treatment.
 It is safe, effective, and able to work on uneven skin tone, as well as dark spots in most skin types.

-The key to managing hyperpigmentation is to understand what triggers it; avoid activities that cause it, and adhere to a definite treatment regimen through research.
+The key to managing hyperpigmentation is to understand what triggers it, avoid activities that cause it, and adhere to a definite treatment regimen through research.
 For anyone looking for what is good for hyperpigmentation, it is the consistency, patience, and application of treatments that are appropriate to your skin type and issue.
 Using the proper technique, you will notice a definite change in the skin color, and the confidence impact can be observed.
+Supporting your skin from within is also important, and treatments like biotin injections can help improve overall skin strength and resilience alongside pigmentation therapies.

 If you’re considering personalized care, you can Request Consultation, Book Now, or visit the Contact Us page to take the next step toward healthier, more even-toned skin.
 You may also explore more skin health resources on the Boulder Skin Bar website.